• On View

 Lower Level Galleries

-September 30, 2023 — August 25, 2024
+September 30, 2023 — September 01, 2024

 Throughout his practice, de Nieves uses humble, mundane, or castoff materials, refashioning and revaluing the commonplace to create dazzling new forms that animate the potential for evolution and multiplicity of the self.
 Working across the mediums of painting, sculpture, performance, sound, and installation, his densely textured works draw from personal and collective mythologies that often evoke forms of ritual and celebration.
 By fusing the aesthetic traditions of Mexican craft, Catholicism, the Tarot, the canon of European art, drag performance, and punk music, de Nieves mines enduring narratives for themes of self-actualization and rebirth.
-The figural bead sculptures in the exhibition The Death’s of Everyday and Celebration (mother) embody this process of regeneration.
+The figural bead sculptures in the exhibition The Deaths of Everyday and Celebration (mother) embody this process of regeneration.
 De Nieves manifests these sculptures from artworks previously either intentionally destroyed or accidentally damaged, engaging the potential of renewal from fracture.

 The exhibition title, A window to the see, A spirit star chiming in the wind of wonder…, is also the first line in a poem written by de Nieves while making the “stained glass.”
 Each stanza of the poem corresponds to one of the twenty-one window panels.
 Wrapping the interior of the gallery, the poem invites circumambulation of the space and meditative, inner reflection, while the temple-like seating arrangement at the center of the gallery offers an opportunity to spend extended time in contemplation of the windows above.
 As an immersive experience, de Nieves’s installation is a portal to an alternative world, inspired by the power and possibility of wonder and imagination in daily life.